boldflight/BibleConverter/test_EPUB/output/rom.md

 ### The Power of the Gospel

 [16] For I am not ashamed of the gospel, for it is God’s power for salvation to everyone who believes, to the Jew first and also to the Greek.
-[17] For the righteousness of God is revealed in the gospel from faith to faith, just as it is written, “The righteous by faith will live.”
+[17] For the righteousness of God is revealed in the gospel from faith to faith, just as it is written, “**_The righteous by faith will live_**.”

 ### The Condemnation of the Unrighteous